How To Ensure Your First-time Managers Succeed

 While promoting someone in a managerial role, especially when it’s the first time, purely going by success in previous role may not be enough.
 Team management is a rare skill which not all individual contributors have.

-- MENTOR THEM: When a baby starts walking for the first time, he needs support.
-Similarly these first time managers need your guidance and knowledge.
+When a baby starts walking for the first time, he needs support.
+Similarly, these first-time managers need your guidance and knowledge.
 You have seen the ups and downs of the industry and this is the reason you are pioneer visionary of your industry.
 Your unmatched talent and resources will be helpful in learning for these young talents.

-- EMPOWER THEM: One of the key principles of management is – responsibility should be with respect to the authority.
-Balance between the two has to be maintained always.
+One of the key principles of management is – responsibility should be with respect to the authority.
+A balance between the two has to be maintained always.
 If responsibility is more than the authority then it will be difficult to get the work done as multiple visits will be done for sanctioning a project or document.
 Vice versa, if more authority without reasonable responsibility is given it will lead to chaos and unrest.
-So a proper measure of both the aspects should be done.
+So a proper measure of both aspects should be done.

-- TRAIN THEM: It is critical that these first time managers learn to deal with adversity and limited resources.
-Since you cannot be physically present all the time to cater to needs of these young achievers, they should be able to rely on themselves.
-Only way they will start relying on themselves is by getting trained and learning the necessary skills in order to cater to the demanding times and situations.
+It is critical that these first-time managers learn to deal with adversity and limited resources.
+Since you cannot be physically present all the time to cater to the needs of these young achievers, they should be able to rely on themselves.
+The only way they will start relying on themselves is by getting trained and learning the necessary skills in order to cater to the demanding times and situations.

-- MOTIVATE THEM: Motivation is a crucial tool that is needed at every juncture to uplift the morale of employees.
+Motivation is a crucial tool that is needed at every juncture to uplift the morale of employees.
 The first time managers need motivation and support more than others because now they are shouldering the responsibility of the masses who looks up to them for advice, suggestions and more.
-A simple conversation over coffee is enough to boost the morale but it should be done regularly.
+A simple conversation over coffee is enough to boost morale but it should be done regularly.

-The First time managers are a fresh crop, transitioned into management after struggling, working hard and proving their worth.
+First-time managers are a fresh crop, transitioned into management after struggling, working hard and proving their worth.
 It is critical that they will need your support and guidance both directly and indirectly.
-To make them better managers who will successfully run the company, smooth transition is needed.
-Their skills should transform in accordance to the current role which is where proper training and grooming sessions should be conducted.
+To make them better managers who will successfully run the company, a smooth transition is needed.
+Their skills should transform in accordance with the current role which is where proper training and grooming sessions should be conducted.

 Wouldn’t you want to equip your first-time managers to deliver what the company expects of them?
 Then write to us on firstname.lastname@example.org